insightsengineering/covtracer-action/README.md

 ## Environment variables

-it is preferred to add GITHUB_TOKEN as secret for repository or organization [Manage secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)
+it is preferred to add `MY_PUBLIC_GITHUB_TOKEN` as secret for repository or organization [Manage secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces).
+Related to Github download limit by `unathenticated account`.

 * `GITHUB_TOKEN`: